2 tablespoons ground flaxseed + 5 tablespoons warm water

 In a small bowl, combine the flaxseed and warm water and set aside to thicken for about 5 minutes.
 In a medium bowl, combine the almond butter, coconut oil, and maple syrup and stir well to incorporate.
 Stir in the flaxseed mixture.

-Add the wet ingredients to the bowl of dry ingredients and fold in just until combined.
+Add the wet ingredients to the bowl of dry ingredients and fold until just combined.
 Stir in the walnuts, pepitas, and cranberries.

 Scoop about ¼ cup of batter for each cookie onto the baking sheet.
 Bake for 15 to 18 minutes, or until lightly browned.
 Cool on the pan for 5 minutes and then transfer to a wire rack to finish cooling.